 3. Pour into molds and let sit for a least 2 hours until completely solid.

-4. Remove from mold and place on non stick surface like was paper (you’ll get lots of soap on it so make sure you can clean it or dispose of it)
+4. Remove from molds and divide the long lengths of gingerbread men into 1/2-inch pieces.
+Place on non stick surface like wax paper (you’ll get lots of soap on it so make sure you can clean it or dispose of it)

-5. Melt 1 oz of soap in 5 seconds intervals until melted, remove from microwave.
+5. Melt 1 oz of clear soap in 5 seconds intervals until melted, remove from microwave.

 6. Add your black soap colorant until you get a deep black.
 Let soap cool slightly (you don’t want your soap to hot.